roman-milk/roman-milk.github.io/a-secretary-changed.md

  She walked away from me as I stood and took stock of the living room.
 It was spacious with several sofas and chairs and spread throughout were several girls in various states of undress.
 They all looked at me with bored expressions and I smiled.
 I felt so ashamed just being there, and these girls all looked right at home.
 One girl got up and came over to me.
 A busty redhead that looked about Mistress Jane's age.

  "Hi, I'm Taylor," she said.
 Shaking my hand and smiling.
 Pointing around the room, she introduced the girls to me.
 "That's Stephanie, that's Helen, that one there is Elizabeth, and that one playing Xbox over there is Katelyn.
 She's new here too."
-Report_Story #2